martinklepsch/martinklepsch.org/content/posts/2019-09-06-using-cljs-bean-to-wrap-firebase-documents.markdown

   (cljs-bean/->js (dissoc doc ::meta)))
 ```

-If you're using Firebase or comparable systems, I'd be curious to [hear how you address these issues](https://clojureverse.org/t/working-with-firebase-documents-in-clojurescript/4813).
+If you're using Firebase or comparable systems, I'd be curious to [hear if you do something similar on ClojureVerse](https://clojureverse.org/t/working-with-firebase-documents-in-clojurescript/4813).